bolajiwahab/pgrubic/README.md

 # Report if SQL files would have been modified, returning a non-zero exit code as well the difference between the current file and how the formatted file would look like
 diff = false

+# Whether to read the cache.
+no-cache = false
 ```

 Some configuration options can be supplied via CLI arguments such as `--check`, `--diff`, `--fix`.